Towns & Places:

 The first efforts to secure a railroad were in 1864, but it was not until 1870 that the first railroad was built — the Atchison, Topeka & Santa Fe Railroad which ran south from Topeka.
 The Missouri-Kansas-Texas Railroad was built in the same year, and more lines and branches would be added in subsequent years.

-A stone courthouse was built on the northwest corner of Third Avenue and Commercial Street in Emporia in 1866 at the cost of almost $20,000.
+A stone courthouse was built on the northwest corner of Third Avenue and Commercial Street in Emporia in 1866 at almost $20,000.

-By the turn of the century, Lyon County supported about 25,000 people, who primarily supported themselves through the farming of corn, oats, wheat, and other crops.
+By the turn of the century, Lyon County supported about 25,000 people, who primarily supported themselves by farming corn, oats, wheat, and other crops.
 The county also sported numerous fruit trees, primarily apples, and hundreds of people raised livestock.

-The Lyon County Courthouse continued to be used until about 1903 when a new courthouse was erected on the northeast corner of Fourth Avenue and Commercial Street at the cost of about $55,000.
+The Lyon County Courthouse continued to be used until about 1903 when a new courthouse was erected on the northeast corner of Fourth Avenue and Commercial Street at about $55,000.

 Over the next century, the county diversified into manufacturing, services, health care, and academic ventures, especially in Emporia, the county’s largest city.